bugsnag/bugsnag-unity/UPGRADING.md

 Bugsnag.SetContext("MyContext");
 ```

+### Event payload changes

+- (Android) Removed `packageName` from the app metadata tab, as the field is duplicated by `app.id`
+- (Android) Removed `versionName` from the app metadata tab, as the field is duplicated by `app.version` and this has been known to cause confusion amongst users in the past

 ## 4.1 to 4.2

 4.2.0 adds support for reporting C/C++ crashes in Android code.
 If you are using